Why does charging my car need an app?!

 It's easy to forget that early EV adopters were, by and large, a self-selecting group.
 They were comfortable with technology, enthusiastic about change, and willing to navigate a few rough edges to be part of something new.
 The charging experience was designed, consciously or not, with that person in mind.

 But EV ownership is no longer a niche choice, and the next wave of drivers looks very different.
 Ask yourself honestly: would your parents be comfortable navigating an app-based payment system in a car park or hotel car park, potentially without signal, potentially for the first time?
-If the answer is no, then the current destination charging experience isn't just a minor inconvenience.
-It's a genuine barrier to adoption for a large part of the population we need to bring along.
+If the answer is no, then the current destination charging experience isn't a minor inconvenience.
+It's a genuine barrier to adoption for a large part of the population that we need to bring along.

 The EV charging industry has done a remarkable job of enabling the transition to EV.
 Getting the EV Driver experience right is what comes next.